Mortgage

 Mortgage credit certificate

-A mortgage credit certificate (MCC) is a homebuyer assistance program administered by state and local Housing Finance Agencies (HFAs) that provides lower-income homebuyers with a tax credit for mortgage interest that they paid.
-There are usually income and purchase price limitations, and the recipient must live in the home as their primary residence.
+A mortgage credit certificate (MCC) is a homebuyer assistance program administered by state and local Housing Finance Agencies (HFAs) that allows lower-income homebuyers to claim a special tax credit for up to $2,000 in mortgage interest.

 callout-icon